omeryusufyagci/fast-music-remover/README.md

 # Fast Music Remover

+> **Note**: This branch is currently used for testing parallel processing.
+Early results show around 300% improvement compared with `main`, but overall stability isn't as thoroughly tested.

 `Fast Music Remover` aims to provide a lightweight tool to remove music and noise from any internet media.
 Currently it's in PoC stage, showing some promise for soft realtime use.

 The project currently consists of a simple HTML frontend, a barebone Flask backend and the `MediaProcessor`, a C++ binary that processes the media file.